 The following table sets forth certain information for the year ended December 31, 2004 with respect to stock options exercised by our named executive officers and the number and value of unexercised options held by our named executive officers.
-This table assumes a per-share fair market value equal to \$18.00, the initial public offering price.
+This table assumes a per-share fair market value equal to \$17.00, the mid-point of the estimated initial public offering price.